Chapter 24 : We Are As We Are Sorted - Part 1

 “I didn’t realise that that was my job.”
 It was perhaps brave for Pete to bring it up, but it had to be done.
 “I thought it was to find Anne Walters.”

-"You have the job I give you.
+"You have the job I've given you.
 Now go do it.
 I'm knee deep in paper work about the Wizarding Antiquities Preservation Fund as it is, I don't need this now."
 And with that, Pete was asked to leave Mr. Solinus’ office.
 Had Pete been even braver, he wouldn’t have stood for it, but rather demand an explanation why he was actively being obstructed by finding a missing girl.
 Especially at this time, when You Know Who was beginning to get to work, surely it was of absolute importance to find these people.
 But Pete wasn’t quite that brave, no matter how hard he wanted to be.

 When he told his partner, Brian, of it later, he was more certain that he wasn’t alone in this suspicion.